artturipa/myblog/irm_basics/blog.md

 ### Risk Criteria
 is a quantitative or qualitative value against which level of risk is.
 Risk criteria is required for the risk heatmap.

+Risk Assessment questions are known as **factors**:
+* Manual factors require human responses
+* Automated factors fetch data from ServiceNow
+* Group factors can be manual or automated, they are grouped to create a combinated score
+* Factor contribution type can be qualitative, quantitave or both

+After risk assessment is completed, comes the response.
+There are four types of response:
+* Acceptance
+* Avoidance
+* Mitigation
+* Transfer (Shifting the responsibility or impact of a risk to a third party, for example insurance company)

 ### ARA - Advanced Risk Assessment
 Differs from Classic risk assessment via: